laurakond/Once-Upon-a-Time/README.md

 The game incorporates the user's data to make it more interactive and make the user part of story-telling.

+The link to live gameplay can be found [here](https://once-upon-a-time-f214671524cd.herokuapp.com/).

 ## Table of Contents